Spring Garden Revival

 Contact Wayland’s Department of Public Works for Garden Material Disposal & Composting Program Integration

-Proper garden material disposal in Wayland is essential for environmental stewardship and regulatory compliance.
-Residents must sort packaging materials such as cardboard and plant containers for recycling, while unused soil and amendments should be disposed of through residential waste channels.
-Plant debris, including leaves and stems, is accepted during the seasonal yard waste collection (April–November) in biodegradable paper bags—plastic bags are prohibited per MassDEP guidelines.
-For composting program integration, community beautification, and volunteer garden initiatives, coordination with local agencies is encouraged.
-Wayland Department of Public Works
+Proper garden material disposal in Wayland is essential for environmental stewardship and compliance with local and state regulations.
+Residents must separate packaging (cardboard and containers) for recycling, while unused soil and amendments should be disposed of through residential waste channels.
+Plant debris, including leaves and trimmings, is accepted as seasonal yard waste from April through November, but only in biodegradable bags—plastic is prohibited per MassDEP guidelines.
+Coordination with local parks and recreation, as well as volunteer garden programs and Master Gardener initiatives, supports community beautification and sustainable practices.
+For detailed disposal schedules and composting program integration, contact:

 66 River Road, Wayland, MA 01778